melezhik/mybutterflies/articles/Pdm/data.md

 to configure using a specific one.

-Now let's install some dependencies:
+Now let's install some dependencies, for example `requests` pip module:

 ```
 pdm add requests